xcore/sw_motor_control/doc/quickstart/index.rst

     Contained in this file is the address configuration structure which is passed to the TCP/IP module, in a function called **init_tcp_server()**.

+  There are other compile time configuration options present in the *dsc_config.h* file.
+These are described in more detail in the software guide.

 Building the firmware
 ---------------------